tst-ccamp/earthenterprise_wiki/Frequently-Asked-Questions.md

 sudo service gefusion start
 ```

-You can find more information, reference the documentation on this topic here: http://www.opengee.org/geedocs/answer/3481558.html#63542
+To find more information, reference the documentation on this topic here: http://www.opengee.org/geedocs/answer/3481558.html#63542

 In addition, there is documentation about configuring your data locations here: http://www.opengee.org/geedocs/answer/3481499.html